yihong-xu/yihong-xu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website.
-I am a fifth year Ph.D. student in the [School of Economics](https://artsci.tamu.edu/economics/index.html) at Texas A&M University.
+I am a Ph.D. candidate in the [School of Economics](https://artsci.tamu.edu/economics/index.html) at Texas A&M University.

 My primary research interests lie in econometric theory and Bayesian statistics, with a focus on causal inference, high-dimensional Bayesian inference, and Bayesian variable selection.
 I am particularly interested in their intersections, such as causal inference under high-dimensional controls, as well as developing corresponding Markov Chain Monte Carlo methods.